Referral

 Examination

-• ABPI of more than 1.0 with normal Doppler sounds makes claudication unlikely, but still a possibility in the presence of a good history
+• The normal range for an ABPI is 0.8-1.3.
+ABPI of more than 1.0 with normal Doppler sounds makes claudication unlikely, but still a possibility in the presence of a good history (calcification of arteries may give false readings – especially in diabetics)

 Differential Diagnoses

-• Many other causes of leg pain – the symptoms above are the key to diagnosis
+There are many other causes of leg pain – the symptoms bulleted above are the key to diagnosis.

-• Full blood count to check for anaemia or hyperviscosity
+• Full Blood Count (FBC) - to check for anaemia or hyperviscosity

 • Serum lipids